schluppeck/learningMatlab/aToZ-intro/08-loopOverPlots.md

   This code picks the first element of ``mus`` and ``sigmas`` on the first iteration, the second on the second iteration, etc.

   But ``y`` gets over-written each time we go through the loop.
-That's fine for here, but you could think about how to keep hold on to that information instead.
+That's fine for here, but you could think about how to keep hold on to that information instead.<p>
 </details>